top of page

 The Museum of Broadway

 It's time for the NYC Traveler to tour NYC.
 As much as we travel and as much as we like to travel, New York is our favorite city.
-And one of the reasons is the easy, yes, yet costly, access to the live theatre genre known as Broadway.
+And one of the reasons is the easy access to the live theatre genre known as Broadway.

 The NYC Traveler at the Museum of Broadway, New York